solana-foundation/solana-improvement-documents/proposals/0106-paritioned-epoch-rewards-pda.md

 }
 ```

-The address of this PDA should include the current epoch number (which contains
+The address of this PDA should include some bytes to prevent griefing (eg.
-the distributions) as a little-endian u64, as well as some bytes to prevent
+`b"EpochRewardsPartitionData"`) and the current epoch number as a little-endian
-griefing (eg. `b"EpochRewardsPartitionData"`).
-The owning program should be the
+u64.
+The owning program should be the Stake Program.
-Stake Program.

 ## Impact